lmoffereins/gravityforms-pages/README.md

 ### Theme Compatibility ###

-The templates used for displaying both the form archive and single forms can be overridden in your theme.
-The plugin's theme-compat logic is similar to the ones featured in plugins like bbPress and BuddyPress.
+By default, the plugin generates the pages of both the form archive and single forms using template files from your theme.
+This theme-compat logic is similar to the ones featured in plugins like bbPress and BuddyPress.
+If your theme contains a `single.php` or `page.php` template file, this plugin will handle the content insertion automagically.
+See `gf_pages_get_theme_compat_template()` for the full stack of queried template files.

+When desired, the templates used for displaying both the form archive and single forms can be overridden in your theme.
 Use the following file names in your theme's `gravityforms` template folder:

-* `archive-gf-pages-form.php` for the form archive page
+* `archive-gf-pages-form.php` for the form archive page.
+See `gf_pages_get_form_archive_template()` for all options.
-* `single-gf-pages-form.php` for a single form page
+* `single-gf-pages-form.php` for a single form page.
+See `gf_pages_get_form_template()` for all options.

+Refer to the `includes/form.php` file for the form archive and single form template tags.
+See the `templates/default/gravityforms/content-archive-form.php` template part for an example of how to structure the form archive's content.

 ## Installation ##